top of page

 1. Astonishing Leopard Density in Junnar

-Research by the Wildlife Institute of India reveals that at least seven leopards inhabit every 100 sq km in Junnar, making it denser than many protected reserves The Times of India.With the Junnar Forest Division covering around 5,800 sq km, authorities estimate about 350 leopards across four tehsils—Junnar, Ambegaon, Khed, and Shirur The Times of India.
+Research by the Wildlife Institute of India reveals that at least seven leopards inhabit every 100 sq km in Junnar, making it denser than many protected reserves.
+With the Junnar Forest Division covering around 5,800 sq km, authorities estimate about 350 leopards across four tehsils—Junnar, Ambegaon, Khed, and Shirur.
+This remarkable statistic highlights Junnar's unique ecological significance.

 2. Human–Leopard Interface

-Junnar’s agricultural landscapes, with a human density of about 185 people per sq km, are surprisingly leopard-friendly Conservation India.Between 2001 and 2003, 51 leopard attacks were recorded, resulting in 18 deaths and 33 injuries.
-Within that period, authorities carried out 103 leopard captures in the Junnar Forest Division projectwaghoba.com.These numbers underscore how agriculture, especially sugarcane fields, has changed the dynamics of human–leopard coexistence.
+Junnar’s agricultural landscapes, with a human density of about 185 people per sq km, are surprisingly leopard-friendly.
+Between 2001 and 2003, 51 leopard attacks were recorded, resulting in 18 deaths and 33 injuries.
+During that period, authorities carried out 103 leopard captures in the Junnar Forest Division.
+These numbers underscore how agriculture, especially sugarcane fields, has changed the dynamics of human–leopard coexistence.

-3. The Manikdoh Leopard Rescue Center
+3. The Manikdoh Leopard Rescue Centre that

 As a critical backbone for conservation in the region, the Manikdoh Leopard Rescue Centre offers temporary or long-term care for injured, trapped, or conflict-age leopards.
-It "houses over 30 leopards" wildlifesos.org+1.Additionally, reports indicate around 42 leopards currently reside there, 28 of which are categorized as "attackers" needing special care Hindustan Times.To address space limitations caused by rising leopard numbers (~300 in the region), the Forest Department has acquired 10 additional hectares near Yedgaon dam to expand the facility The Times of IndiaHindustan Times.
+It "houses over 30 leopards."
+Additionally, reports indicate that around 42 leopards currently reside there, 28 of which are categorised as "attackers" needing special care.
+To address space limitations caused by rising leopard numbers, the Forest Department has acquired 10 additional hectares near the Yedgaon dam to expand the facility.

 4. Conflict Drivers and Land Use

-Many experts highlight how tall crops like sugarcane provide ideal cover for leopards, supporting both juvenile dens and hunting spots Science and Education Publishingprojectwaghoba.com.However, land-use changes alone don’t fully explain the rise in conflict—systematic trapping and local translocations significantly contributed to heightened leopard movements and conflicts in the early 2000s projectwaghoba.com.
+Many experts highlight how tall crops like sugarcane provide ideal cover for leopards, supporting both juvenile dens and hunting spots.
+However, land-use changes alone don’t fully explain the rise in conflict.
+Systematic trapping and local translocations significantly contributed to heightened leopard movements and conflicts in the early 2000s.

 5. Unique Coexistence in a Human-Dominated Landscape

-Despite the challenges, Junnar’s leopard presence in and around farms, villages, and historic forts shows remarkable adaptability.Local communities and NGOs like Wildlife SOS collaborate on educational outreach and rescue efforts, creating a unique model of coexistence.Animals are given care—and when possible, released back into the wild—helping reshape attitudes from fear to protection.
+Despite the challenges, Junnar’s leopard presence in and around farms, villages, and historic forts shows remarkable adaptability.
+Local communities and NGOs like Wildlife SOS collaborate on educational outreach and rescue efforts, creating a unique model of coexistence.
+Animals are given care—and when possible, released back into the wild—helping reshape attitudes from fear to protection.

 Conclusion

 Junnar Taluka's leopard narrative isn’t just about wild cats—it’s a living study in harmonious coexistence.
-With dense leopard populations, community awareness, and effective rescue operations at centers like Manikdoh, Junnar sets a powerful example of how humans and predators can share the path forward.
+With dense leopard populations, community awareness, and effective rescue operations at centres like Manikdoh, Junnar sets a powerful example of how humans and predators can share the path forward.

 Comments